Coastline paradox: Measuring a coastline

 where Fε^{−D} must be the number of units ε required to obtain L. The broken line measuring a coast does not extend in one direction nor does it represent an area, but is intermediate between the two and can be thought of as a band of width 2ε.
 D is its fractal dimension, ranging between 1 and 2 (and typically less than 1.5).
 More broken coastlines have greater D, and therefore L is longer for the same ε.
 D is approximately 1.02 for the coastline of South Africa, and approximately 1.25 for the west coast of Great Britain.
 For lake shorelines, the typical value of D is 1.28.

 Solutions

 The coastline paradox describes a problem with real-world applications, including trivial matters such as which river, beach, border, coastline is the longest, with the former two records a matter of fierce debate; furthermore, the problem extends to demarcating territorial boundaries, property rights, erosion monitoring, and the theoretical implications of our geometric modelling.
 To resolve this problem, several solutions have been proposed.
 These solutions resolve the practical problems around the problem by setting the definition of "coastline", establishing the practical physical limits of a coastline, and using mathematical integers within these practical limitations to calculate the length to a meaningful level of precision.
-These practical solutions to the problem can resolve the problem for all practical applications while it persists as a theoretical/mathematical concept within our models.
+These practical solutions to the problem can resolve the problem for all practical applications while it persists as a theoretical/mathematical concept within the models.